thepieterdc/dodona-plugin-vscode/README.md

 > }
 > ```

 Execute the `Submit to Dodona`-command by opening the command palette using `Ctrl-Shift-P` by typing (parts of) `Submit to Dodona` and pressing `Enter`.
 You can also make a [shortcut](https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-editor) for this.

 ![Submit](assets/submit.png)

 ## Credits

 -   Extension initially developed by [Pieter De Clercq](https://thepieterdc.github.io/).
+-   Functionality vastly extended by [Stijn De Clercq](https://github.com/stijndcl)